 At this point, they must choose from three options:

-3. discard: if it isn’t suitable for the site.
+- discard: if it isn’t suitable for either sites.

 These first two phases, categorization and characterization, are also part of a bigger piece, where profiling the microbes takes place.
 The outcome of these phases is not carried to the next two.